Search

 Business services

-We process data of our contractual and business partners, e.g. customers and interested parties (collectively referred to as "contractual partners") in the context of contractual and comparable legal relationships as well as related measures and in the context of communication with contractual partners (or pre-contractual), e.g. to answer inquiries.
+We process data of our contractual and business partners, e.g. customers and interested parties (collectively referred to as "contractual partners") in the context of contractual and comparable legal relationships as well as related measures and in the context of communication with contractual partners (or pre-contractual), e.g. to answer requests.

 We process this data in order to fulfill our contractual obligations.
 These include, in particular, the obligations to provide the agreed services, any update obligations and remedies in the event of warranty and other service disruptions.
 In addition, we process the data to safeguard our rights and for the purpose of administrative tasks associated with these obligations and company organization.
 Furthermore, we process the data on the basis of our legitimate interests in proper and business management as well as security measures to protect our contractual partners and our business operations from misuse, endangerment of their data, secrets, information and rights (e.g. for the involvement of telecommunications, transport and other auxiliary services as well as subcontractors, banks, tax and legal advisors, payment service providers or tax authorities).
 Within the framework of applicable law, we only disclose the data of contractual partners to third parties to the extent that this is necessary for the aforementioned purposes or to fulfill legal obligations.
 Contractual partners will be informed about further forms of processing, e.g. for marketing purposes, within the scope of this data protection declaration.